OpenInterpreter/open-interpreter/README.md

 <br>

-**Open Interpreter** lets GPT-4 execute Python code locally.
-This extends GPT-4 with Python's general-purpose capabilities:
+**Open Interpreter** lets GPT-4 run Python code locally.
+You can chat with Open Interpreter via a ChatGPT-like interface in your terminal by running `$ interpreter` after installing.

+By letting the model install new `pip` packages, this project extends GPT-4 towards Python's general-purpose capabilities:

+This project provides a natural language iterface to Python's general-purpose capabilities:

 - Create and edit photos, videos, PDFs, etc.
 - Run `selenium` to control a Chrome browser.
 - Modify files/folders on your local system.
 - ...etc.

-You can converse with Open Interpreter through a ChatGPT-like interface in your terminal via the `$ interpreter` command, or `interpreter.chat('message')` in Python.

 <br>